mariuzka/pop2net/paper/paper.md

 1. **A bipartite approach to networks.**
     Pop2net implements a bipartite approach to networks, which simplifies the creation and management of relations between agents in simulation models.
-    The approach of creating a network based on agents and locations is not entirely new, but it is already common in epidemiological agent-based models (e.g., @kerr_covasim_2020, @vermeulen_social_2021, @kaffai_modeling_2021).
+    The approach of creating a network based on contact-layers is not entirely new, but it is already common in epidemiological agent-based models (e.g., @kerr_covasim_2020, @vermeulen_social_2021, @kaffai_modeling_2021).
     However, Pop2net is the first software package to implement this approach in a general package for network generation and management in ABM.

 2. **Scalable and modular network generation.**